 There is strong evidence to suggest that replacing saturated fats with moderate amounts of unsaturated fats can promote a healthy heart and reduce the risk of heart disease.

-For heart health, it is advised to swap butter, palm oil, or coconut oil for olive, rapeseed, sunflower and soybean oil in cooking.
-It’s important to note that all fats and oils, whether saturated or unsaturated, are calorie-dense so should be used sparingly.
+For heart health, it is advised to swap butter, palm oil, or coconut oil for rapeseed, olive, sunflower and soybean oil in cooking.
+It’s important to note that all fats and oils, whether saturated or unsaturated, are calorie-dense so they should be used sparingly.
 You don’t need to avoid fats altogether, just remember only a small amount is required as part of a healthy balanced diet.

 We also recommend avoiding products which are derived from palm oil - one of our recommended sustainable hacks - because palm oil is a major driver of deforestation.

-Our award-winning Daily Multi-Vitamin is an advanced formula with 24 essential nutrients for all diet types.
+Our multi award-winning Daily Multi-Vitamin is an advanced formula with 24 essential nutrients for all diet types.
 Using highly absorbable ingredients which are more effective, you feel the daily support for your energy, stronger immunity, healthier skin, hair and nails, improved digestion, mental performance and mood.

 To reduce the risk of developing heart disease and support a healthy-heart, swap saturated fats for unsaturated oils.
 When cooking or preparing food, choose plant oils including rapeseed oil, avocado oil, olive oil or sunflower oil, and avoid tropical oils such as coconut, palm and palm kernel oil, and animal fats including butter and lard.